COMPARISON

 What does TheStatsAPI offer that football-data.org does not?

 The biggest differences are scale and simplicity.
-TheStatsAPI provides 1,196 competitions (vs 12 on the free tier or up to 100 on football-data.org's most expensive plan), 84,000+ players with season statistics included on every plan, and 20+ years of historical data with no add-ons.
+TheStatsAPI provides 80 competitions by default, with up to 1,196 competitions available on request (vs 12 on the free tier or up to 100 on football-data.org's most expensive plan), 84,000+ players with season statistics included on every plan, and 10 years of historical data with no add-ons.
 You do not need to piece together separate packages for player data, statistics, and competition access.

 How long does it take to migrate from football-data.org?